wp-plugins/tinypass/readme.txt

 Any site, large or small, can use Tinypass to easily build a new revenue stream from paid content.
 And while you're still free to earn money from advertising anywhere on your site, we've seen that a simple paid content plan can quickly surpass what you can earn from advertising, even if you're only selling access to a small percentage of your site's content.
 And since it doesn't cost anything to get started with Tinypass, we make it easy to experiment with charging for content.

 Selling content is **easy** with Tinypass.
 Just create a free publisher account at Tinypass.com, download our plugin, then decide what content you want to charge for.
-In minutes you can use our simple tagging method to build a subscription plan, bundles of content.
+In minutes you can use our simple tagging method to build a subscription plan and bundles of content.

-And for your visitors, buying access to content through Tinypass couldn't be easier.
+For your visitors, buying access to content through Tinypass couldn't be easier.
 We offer a **wide choice of payment methods**, we don't require your visitors to create an account before making a purchase, and all transactions happen in a quick, secure environment.
 Gone are the days of clunky shopping carts and confusing checkouts!

 For more on Tinypass, visit [tinypass.com](http://www.tinypass.com "Tinypass - Access control & payment platform")